shubhamPrakashJha/Lazy-Messenger-Bot/README.md

-#Lazy-Messenger-Bot
+# Lazy-Messenger-Bot
-An Automated Messenger Bot to control YouTube just by texting bot (integrated with  FACEBOOK MESSENGER ) using key terms like play ,pause, seek-to ,forward, resume, mute, unmute and many more.
+An Automated Messenger Bot with following cool features:
+1. Control YouTube just by texting bot (integrated with  FACEBOOK MESSENGER ) using key terms like play,pause,forward,resume,mute, unmute and many more.

-#H2Dependencies
+2. Get news updates  from TIMES OF INDIA  just by texting the bot key terms like show headlines,show Tech and many more terms      by topic.
+3. Control your Terminal through Messenger.

+## Dependencies and Usage

 selenium - `pip install selenium`
 Beautiful Soup - `pip install beautifulsoup4`